eth-sri/eth-sri.github.io/_blogposts/k2think.md

   </div>

   <p class="muted" style="margin-top:10px; text-align: center">
-    Table 2: Performance comparison of K2-Think without external help, and Nemotron 32B (both finetunes of Qwen 32B), demonstrating the lower performance.
+    Table 2: Performance comparison of K2-Think without external help, and Nemotron 32B (both finetunes of Qwen2.5 32B), demonstrating the lower performance.
 All results are taken from the <a href="https://arxiv.org/pdf/2509.07604">K2-Think paper</a>.
   </p>
 </div>